 Now let’s create a web application.
 For this tutorial, we’ll create an AppImage of a WebGL game called HexGL.
-All we need to do is run nativefier-appimage, appending the name of the application and the URL.
+All we need to run nativefier-appimage, appending the application’s name and URL.

 nativefier-appimage HexGL http://hexgl.bkcore.com/play $path_to_icon_or_web_link_to_png

 Our AppImage will be created, and now we can move it to ~/Applications so that it’s integrated into the desktop.

 To test it, we launch it from the menu.